About this listing

 A seven-minute drive from home puts you into the Berkeley Rose Garden, with great postcard views of the Bay as backdrop to the flowers, and a favorite wedding spot.
-A few more minutes by car leads you to Tilden Park, with the beloved Little Farm where kids can get close to farm animals [oops!
-Little Farm is closed for construction until April 2014], and a carousel, plus picnicking and miles of woodsy hiking.
+A few more minutes by car leads you to Tilden Park, with the beloved Little Farm where kids can get close to farm animals, and a carousel, plus picnicking and miles of woodsy hiking.

 The shore of San Francisco Bay is a ten-minute drive from home westward to Cesar Chavez Park, a verdant paradise built over the former city dump (but you'd never know it).
 From this lovely bird-rich oasis you have sweeping views of the Golden Gate Bridge, San Francisco, Mount Tamalpais, and more.
 Bring your camera; sunsets can be spectacular if the clouds are right.
 The Berkeley municipal fishing pier and a place to rent kayaks, sailboards and small sailboats, or to take a dinner cruise, are nearby.